jareens/softenido/Audible/doc/help/index-eng.md

 * **My question is not in this list what I can do?** You can send an e-mail to <flikxxi@gmail.com>, I will try to answer as soon as possible.

 ## What's New

+* 0.5.0 vc7: adds Dutch, Portuguese, Turkish and Arabic.

+* 0.4.1 vc5: continue reading after rotation, fix bugs y minor changes

+* 0.4.0 vc5: improve rotation, ask for languages when detect languages is active, do not detect languages not enabled, minor bugs fixed and minor changes.

 * v0.3.0 vc4: added menu, rotation, help and minor changes.